-- 1. Policies and Procedures - Perform annual review of selected sections of School Committee policy manual. - Develop recommendations for policy revisions, additions, or deletions, as initiated by the subcommittee, requested by the School Committee or Administration, or required by law. - Hear requests for the full or partial suspension of selected policies, and forward recommendations regarding such requests to the full School Committee. - 2.
-Curriculum, Instruction, Assessment and Accountability - Work with the Superintendent on the development of annual goals, objectives, and measures. - Examine evidence of completion of annual goals and objectives, and report on the same to the full School Committee. - Consider recommendations for curriculum changes, and receive complaints and recommendations concerning the effectiveness of instructional programs. - Address special education issues referred to the subcommittee by the full School Committee. - 3.
-Community Relations - Work with community and governmental organizations to develop recommendations for the full School Committee concerning partnerships and joint activities. - Consider applications by residents for appointment by the School Committee to advisory and other committees, and forward recommendations to the full School Committee. - Develop communications strategies and plans to assist the Administration in publicizing and disseminating information about the activities of the Arlington Public Schools. - 4.
-Budget - Develop annual timeline for budget development, recommend public outreach activities, and coordinate in consultation with the School Committee Chair and the Superintendent and Chief Financial Officer logistics surrounding the School Committee's annual budget hearing. - o Recommend improvements to budgeting and financial oversight procedures. - Review budget recommendations and reports prior to their presentation to the School Committee and/or other venues.
+1. Policies and Procedures

+- Perform annual review of selected sections of School Committee policy manual. - Develop recommendations for policy revisions, additions, or deletions, as initiated by the subcommittee, requested by the School Committee or Administration, or required by law. - Hear requests for the full or partial suspension of selected policies, and forward recommendations regarding such requests to the full School Committee.

+2. Curriculum, Instruction, Assessment and Accountability

+- Work with the Superintendent on the development of annual goals, objectives, and measures. - Examine evidence of completion of annual goals and objectives, and report on the same to the full School Committee. - Consider recommendations for curriculum changes, and receive complaints and recommendations concerning the effectiveness of instructional programs. - Address special education issues referred to the subcommittee by the full School Committee.

+3. Community Relations

+- Work with community and governmental organizations to develop recommendations for the full School Committee concerning partnerships and joint activities. - o Consider applications by residents for appointment by the School Committee to advisory and other committees, and forward recommendations to the full School Committee. - o Develop communications strategies and plans to assist the Administration in publicizing and disseminating information about the activities of the Arlington Public Schools.

+4. Budget

+- Develop annual timeline for budget development, recommend public outreach activities, and coordinate - in consultation with the School Committee Chair and the Superintendent and Chief Financial Officer - logistics surrounding the School Committee's annual budget hearing. - o Recommend improvements to budgeting and financial oversight procedures. - Review budget recommendations and reports prior to their presentation to the School Committee and/or other venues.

+File: BDEA

-- 5. Facilities and Property - Review School Department capital plans, prior to their formal submission to the Capital Planning Committee. - Consider proposals for the sale, lease, or declaration as surplus of School Department property, as well as granting of rights of way and easements, and forward associated recommendations to the full School Committee. - Assist the Administration in the preparation of facilities maintenance and improvement plans, capacity reviews, and recommendations for associated funding and related action.
+5. Facilities and Property

+o Review School Department capital plans, prior to their formal submission to the Capital o Consider proposals for the sale, lease, or declaration as surplus of School Department property, as well as granting of rights of way and easements, and forward associated recommendations to the full School Committee.